 Remember to ask your healthcare provider to update this list when you have a new medicine added, a medicine stopped or a change in dose.
 This can happen if you have had side effects, been unwell or in hospital or seen a new doctor.

-It’s important that you can read the labels on your medicines so you know about it, how to take and store it and the expiry date.
-Let your pharmacist know if you cannot read the labels as they may be able to make labels with larger print, or write the medicine details on another sheet.
+It’s important that you can read the labels on your medicine so you know about it, how to take and store it and the expiry date.
+Let your pharmacist know if you can't read the labels as they may be able to make labels with larger print or write the medicine details on another sheet.
 You could also use a magnifying glass.

 Taking your medicines as prescribed will help you get the best results.
 To help you remember, you can mark the calendar, use a wall chart, set an alarm, use a reminder app on your phone, use a pillbox or ask your pharmacist about re-packing your medicines into blister packs or sachets.

 Weak oesophagus muscles and some health conditions can make it hard to swallow tablets or capsules.
-If this happens, ask your doctor, nurse or pharmacist if other forms of the medicine are available such as a liquid, dispersible tablet (dissolves in water), patch or suppository.
+If this happens, ask your doctor, nurse or pharmacist whether other forms of the medicine are available such as a liquid, dispersible tablet (dissolves in water), patch or suppository.

 Ask your pharmacist if your tablets can be crushed, or your capsules opened and dispersed in water, before taking them.
 Only some tablets and capsules can be taken this way.

 All medicines, including OTC medicines, herbal remedies, vitamins and supplements, can have unwanted effects.
 The chance of getting side effects varies.
 Some side effects are more common than others and older adults may be more at risk of experiencing them.